-Our NCVA Legislative Program 2023-24 sets out the essential components of our agenda as we address Parliament, Veterans Affairs Canada and the Department of National Defence.
+Our NCVA Legislative Program 2024-25 sets out the essential components of our agenda as we address Parliament, VAC and DND.

 "One Veteran - One Standard"

 NCVA takes the position that VAC, working together with relevant ministerial advisory groups and other veteran stakeholders, should think "outside the box" by jointly striving over time to create a comprehensive program model that would essentially treat all veterans with parallel disabilities in the same manner as to the application of benefits and wellness policies - thereby resulting in the elimination of artificial cut-off dates that arbitrarily distinguish veterans based on whether they were injured before or after 2006.